kandoruus/task-management-app-backend/README.md

-# Exercise Tracker
+# Task Management App Back End

-This is the boilerplate for the Exercise Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker
+This backend application will serve the TM app